 Special youth wild turkey hunts will be held at Lake La Su An, Killbuck Marsh, and Mosquito Creek wildlife areas during the regular spring wild turkey season.
-Any person interested in participating in these hunts should contact the District Two (Findlay) office at (419) 424-5000 for the La Su An hunts; and the District Three (Akron) at (330) 644-2293 for the Killbuck and Mosquito Creek hunts during March 2020.
+Any person interested in participating in these hunts should contact the contact the Division of Wildlife at: 1-800-WILDLIFE (1-800-945-3543) during March 2023.
 Please note that you must possess a controlled hunting permit acquired during the March drawing to hunt at any of these special youth wild turkey hunts.